Citizen's Guide to the Budget: Budget Terms

 • In conjunction with the operating budget bill, budget reconciliation legislation may be introduced by the Governor in order to ensure a balanced budget.
 Unlike the operating budget bill, budget reconciliation legislation proposes to make temporary or permanent changes in revenues or mandated appropriations in State law, implement transfers, or abolish programs.

-• Per the State Constitution, the Governor must submit the proposed budget (allowance) to the legislature on the third Wednesday of January.
-Funds are disbursed by the State directly to units of local government, nonprofit corporations, and individuals for specific purposes.
+• Per the State Constitution, the Governor must submit the proposed budget (allowance) to the legislature on the third Wednesday of January in each year, except in the case of a newly elected Governor (and then not later than ten days after the convening of the General Assembly).

 • A department, board, commission, office, institution, or other unit of organization that has, under general law, an independent existence, and thus is authorized to receive and expend an appropriation.
 A department or agency may have one or more budget units in the budget bill.